So...I love a good steak. Cauliflower steak, of course.

 Makes approximately 1 cup

-1 cup packed flat-leaf parsley (1/2 cup finely chopped)
+1 cup packed flat-leaf parsley (about 1/2 cup finely chopped)

 1/2 cup fresh cilantro